-The Israelites began their journey into the land of Canaan in biblical times.
-Some historians would argue that this is only a legend.
-However, there is actual archaeological proof for the existence of the nation of Israel. it dates back to the late thirteenth century BC and is called the “Merneptah Stele” or the “Israel Stele”.
-It was discovered in 1896 by the father of Egyptology, the famous British archaeologist Flinders Petrie.
-It states that one of the Pharaohs eliminated the nation of Israel during his conquests in the region.
-Archaeologists consider this to be stele strong evidence for the existence of the Israelites.
+The journey of the Israelites to the land of Canaan dates back to biblical times.
+While some historians argue that this is purely a legend, archaeological evidence supports the existence of the nation of Israel.
+One such proof is the “Merneptah Stele” or the “Israel Stele,” dating back to the late 13th century BC.
+Discovered in 1896 by the father of Egyptology, Flinders Petrie, it mentions the Pharaoh’s conquest of the Israelites in the region.
+This stele is considered strong evidence for the existence of the Israelites.

-In the year AD 132, the Jews revolted against the Romans.
-This war lasted three years.
-After this war Jews were not permitted to live in Jerusalem. the Jewish Center moved to Galilee.
-What was called until then “the province of the Jews” had to change its name.
-The emperor Hadrian decided to abolish the memory of Jews from their Homeland.
-Therefore, instead of “the province of the Jews” it was now named “Syria-Palaestina”.
-By doing this, he attached the name of the province to the name of the biblical Philistines, latinizing their name to “Palaestina”.
+In AD 132, the Jews revolted against the Romans, resulting in a three-year war.
+Afterward, Jews were forbidden to live in Jerusalem, and the Jewish center shifted to Galilee.
+To erase the memory of Jews from their homeland, Emperor Hadrian changed the name of the province from “the province of the Jews” to “Syria-Palaestina.”
+By doing so, he linked the name of the province to the biblical Philistines, Latinizing their name to “Palaestina.”

 The Modern Era

 Over time, different pronunciations of the Latin name “Palaestina” persisted.
 In 1917, the British Empire conquered biblical Israel from the Ottoman Empire, and the international community awarded biblical Israel to Britain as the “British Mandate for Palestine” after World War I.